A Snippet of Who We Are

-It may seem tempting to dismiss the vision of Allen, who is now Novice’s Content Editor and Creative Director, as nothing more as a hubris of youth.
+It may seem tempting to dismiss the vision of Allen, who is now Novice’s Creative and Managing Director, as nothing more as a hubris of youth.
 But there are many people with immense passion and dedication who shared the same breadth of view.

 In 2015, Francis Gum came up with the idea of creating a magazine for Nueva Vizcaya.
 An international portrait and fashion photographer based in Los Angeles, California, Francis’ incessant love to go back to his roots have trailblazed to two major art and photography exhibits in his hometown, Bayombong.
 His concept of putting up the magazine lacked support at that time, but it set out the blueprint that Novice has come to be.